-14+ Yearly Health Checks are for anyone aged 14 or over with a learning disability who are on the GP practice learning disability register.
-Once on the register at your GP practice, you should be invited to come for an annual health check.
+14+ Yearly Health Checks are for anyone aged 14 or over with a learning disability, who are on the GP practice learning disability register.
+Once on the register at your GP practice, you should be invited to come for an annual health check each year.

 You can ask to put yourself on the register if you think they have a learning disability.
 You can also get someone else to do this for you.
 The learning disability register is different from the register of social care needs managed by local councils.
 You can check with your healthcare centre if you are on the register.